 Short Answer questions ask students to produce a written response of a sentence to a paragraph in length.
 Unlike FITB, which targets a specific term, Short Answer questions ask students to explain, describe, or analyze a concept in their own words.

-What Short Answer questions measure well
+What Short Answer Questions Measure Well

 Short Answer is the format that reveals how students think, not just what they know.
 A student who can accurately recall four facts about a concept may still fail to explain how those facts relate to each other or why they matter.
-Short Answer questions make that failure visible in a way that no selection-based format can.
+Short Answer questions make that gap visible in a way that no selection-based format can.

-When to use Short Answer questions
+When to Use Short Answer Questions

 Type 5: Essay Questions

-Essays also reflect authentic academic and professional writing more closely than any other assessment format.
+Essays also reflect authentic academic and professional writing more closely than any other format.
 The skills required to write a coherent, evidence-supported argument are the same skills demanded by university coursework, professional reports, and analytical work in most careers.
-An assessment that never includes essay questions fails to develop or measure these capacities at all.
+An assessment program that never includes essay questions fails to develop or measure these capacities at all.

-When to use Essay questions
+When to Use Essay Questions

 Use Essay questions when the learning objective explicitly requires argumentation, synthesis, or extended analysis.
 They are most appropriate for summative assessments in humanities, social sciences, and any discipline where writing itself is part of the competency being developed.
-They are not appropriate as the sole assessment format for content-heavy courses where breadth of coverage matters.

 How to Choose the Right Mix: A Practical Framework